 // It provides a detailed description of the function's purpose, essential for

-// documentation at: https://platform.openai.com/docs/guides/function-calling
+// https://platform.openai.com/docs/guides/function-calling

 func Description() string {